Cardi B: 2017–2018: Breakthrough with Invasion of Privacy

-With "Girls Like You" following "I Like It" at the top of the Billboard Radio Songs chart, Cardi B became the first female rapper to ever replace herself at number one on that chart.
+With "Girls Like You" following "I Like It" at the top of the Billboard Radio Songs chart, Cardi B became the first female rapper to replace herself at number one on the chart.
 The single spent seven weeks atop the Hot 100, making Cardi the female rapper with the most cumulative weeks atop the chart, with eleven weeks.
 It spent 33 weeks in the top 10, tying both Ed Sheeran's "Shape of You" and Post Malone and Swae Lee's "Sunflower" for the longest top 10 run in the chart's archives at the time.
-In October 2018, Invasion of Privacy was certified double platinum by the RIAA, and the following year it was updated to triple platinum.
-With the thirteen tracks, she became the first female artist to have all songs from an album certified gold or higher in the US.
+In September 2025, Invasion of Privacy was certified six-times platinum by the RIAA.
+With the thirteen tracks, it became the first album in history to have all of its songs certified platinum or higher in the US.

+Cardi B threw a shoe at and attempted to physically attack fellow rapper Nicki Minaj at a New York Fashion Week after-party in September 2018; bodyguards intervened before she could reach Minaj, leaving her a large bump on her forehead.
+Cardi B alleged on Instagram that Minaj had "liked" social media comments that spoke negatively of Cardi B's ability to take care of her newborn daughter.
+Minaj denied the allegations, and she accused Cardi B of payola and bribing DJs and radio outlets with sex to play her records.
+The incident became part of a larger feud between the two.
+Cardi B was on the cover of the 2019 spring fashion issue of Harper's Bazaar, which featured her in a Cinderella-themed photo shoot wearing a red gown and leaving a shoe behind.
+Some interpreted this as a reference to the incident.